Old LP

-Old LP is the fourth studio album by American alternative rock band That Dog, released on October 4, 2019, by UME.
-The album is the band's first since their 2011 reformation and received positive reviews from critics.
+Old LP is the fourth studio album by American alternative rock band that dog., released on October 4, 2019, by UME.
+The album is the band's first since their 2011 reformation and was met with universal acclaim from critics.

 Recording and release

-Songwriting for Old LP began in 2012 and recording, funded in part via Kickstarter, began in 2016 after That Dog's 2011–2012 tours.
+Songwriting for Old LP began in 2012 and recording, funded in part via Kickstarter, began in 2016 after that dog.'s 2011–2012 tours.
 Former band member Petra Haden declined to participate in the recording of the album.
 The album was preceded by the 2015 single "Mean What I Say", recorded with Andrew Dost.

 Old LP was released by UME on October 4, 2019, marking the band's first album in 22 years.
 The lead single from Old LP, "If You Just Didn't Do It", was released in August 2019, and the music video for "Just the Way" debuted two days before the album's release.
 A tape edition of the album was released for Cassette Store Day in 2019.